meowmix1337/go-core/README.md

 # go-core

-General go core library for my personal use and learning
+General go core library for my personal use and learnings